 The following table contains the type, category, and quantity of each trigger and action we'll use in this example.

-Save the workflow using the "Save to Repository" button, then repeat this process twice more, creating a "/Medium Priority Job" and "/Low Priority Job".
+Then repeat this process twice more, creating a "/Medium Priority Job" and "/Low Priority Job".

 Editing the Workflow Properties

 Now that the workflows are created, we'll want to set the priorities.
 Browse to the repository and click on the "/High Priority Job", to bring the workflow back up in the Designer.

 Once the workflow is loaded, hover your mouse over the "Workflow" tab near the top left of your screen and click "Edit details":

 Scroll down to the "priority" heading and edit it to the number "1", then click "Save".
 Save the updated workflow to the repository, then repeat the process to set the priority to "2" for the medium priority workflow, and "3" for the low priority.

 Now, we'll want to head back to the Repository and edit our "/High Priority Job" again.
 This time, we'll be setting up the descriptive message that the workflow will display.

 Double-click the Console Action to open its action properties, find the "Message" field, and set the message to read:

 Once again, save your changes, then repeat the process for the other two workflows, adding the respective messages "Medium Priority Job Has Fired." and "Low Priority Job Has Fired."